PeterNgeno/perontipsltds/README.md

 # Peron Tips Limited Quiz Project

-This project provides a quiz application where users can answer questions and receive scores.
+This website provides a quiz application where users can answer questions and receive scores.

 ## Features
 - User Authentication